mgajda/less-arbitrary/less-arbitrary.md

 Assuming we run QuickCheck with any size parameter greater than 1, it will fail to terminate!

-List instances is a wee bit better, since it tries to limit maximum list length to a constant
+List instance is a wee bit better, since it tries to limit maximum list length to a constant
 option: